astg606/ai_foundation_earth_science/README.md

 user to test a FM’s properties in the embedding space, and demonstrate whether the model has learned spectral, spatial and temporal features (Alemohammad et al., 2025).

-## Python tools needed to use FMs

-### Frameworks

-- __TensorFlow__: An open-source deep learning framework developed by Google.
-   It's renowned for its flexibility and scalability, making it suitable for many AI applications.
-- __PyTorch__: An open-source machine learning library known for its dynamic computational graph.
-   The framework is excellent for prototyping and experimentation.

-They offer extensive functionalities for neural networks, optimization, and GPU acceleration.

-### Reading data

-- __Xarray/Dask__: Crucial for handling large, multi-dimensional Earth science datasets (e.g., climate model outputs, remote sensing data) without the requirement of the entire dataset to fit into memory.
-They provide efficient data structures and parallel computing capabilities, enabling the processing of data for foundation models.

 ## Prithvi-WxC Foundation model